agmcfarland/GeneGrouper/README.md

-**GeneGrouper** is a command-line tool that searches a set of genomes for any gene cluster containing a gene of interest.
-All gene clusters are then binned into groups according to similarity in gene content.
-Qualitative and quantitative outputs provide a population-level understanding of how gene cluster groups are distributed and the variation in gene content within a group.
+[**GeneGrouper**](https://github.com/agmcfarland/GeneGrouper) is a command-line tool that searches a set of genomes for gene clusters containing a gene of interest.
+All gene clusters are then binned into groups according to their similarity in gene content.
+Qualitative and quantitative outputs provide a population-level view of how gene cluster groups are distributed and how varied gene content is within a group.

 ---